Cold weather pet safety tips

 - Consider using “booties” to protect paws.

 - Keep your dog on a leash, especially during a snowstorm, since dogs can have difficulty following a scent in fresh snow and can easily become lost.
+They may also not be as visible to oncoming traffic in snowstorms, so staying on a leash and having high visibility/reflective material on would be very helpful as well.

 - Ensure your furry friend has a warm place to sleep away from drafts and off the floor – a thick cozy dog or cat bed with a blanket or pillow is great!